Pursuing Your Righteous Path

 Telling someone to pursue their passion as the reason for starting a business is the worst advice that you could give them.

-For example, I played college basketball.
-I have, since the age of 6, been passionate about playing the game of basketball.
-In fact, now in my mid-40s, I’m still passionate about playing basketball.
+For example, Mark Aubry played college basketball.
+He has, since the age of 6, been passionate about playing the game of basketball.
+In fact, now in his mid/late-40s, he is still passionate about playing basketball.

-But there is no one, in their right mind, that is going to pay me – a 6’2”, slightly out of shape, 40-something-has-been, who will still beat you, to PLAY basketball.
+But there is no one, in their right mind, that is going to pay him (or Tom) – a 6’2”, slightly out of shape, 40-something-has-been, who will still beat you, to PLAY basketball.

 Being a successful business owner and impact capitalist is more than just pursuing your passion.
 While it is important – and good – to have a love for and/or derive enjoyment from what we are doing in our business, it is not necessarily where we should start.